nbfigueroa/franka_interactive_controllers/doc/icra-demo-instructions.md

 ## On Old Lenovo Laptop (running the RT-Kernel Ubuntu 18)

-Send robot to home joint position (franka_control_interactive.launch should be disabled -- make sure robot is not near a collision before running this!
+Befor starting execution of the task send robot to home joint position (franka_control_interactive.launch should be disabled -- make sure robot is not near a collision before running this!
 You can move the robot manually first):
 ```
 $ ...
 ```